 Ok, you’re probably thinking: Fruit is not dessert.
 I totally agree, and I won’t tell you eating a bunch of strawberries is better than eating a Funfetti cake pop.
 Clearly, you can’t compare these two things within the same dessert category.
 But, I discovered if I paired fruit (or sweet potatoes) with a more “substantial” food, it often satisfied my sweet craving.
 My favorite combos: sliced banana with almond butter, fresh berries with Greek yogurt, Adora disks dipped into peanut butter, or fruit smoothies with protein powder mixed it.
 Additionally, sweet potato wedges + peanut butter is an amazingly satisfying sweet snack.
 For added sweetness, I’ll sometimes add cinnamon, shredded coconut, and/or raisins.

-I still enjoy sweets – almost everyday, in fact – but the difference is I don’t need to have them.
+I still enjoy sweets.
+In fact, I eat them almost everyday, but the difference is I don’t need to have them.
 I can consciously make a decision whether I want to eat a sweet treat or not.
-Back in the day, I had zero control of my cravings and felt totally helpless around desserts – there was more than one occasion that I ate too many desserts and physically felt ill afterward.
+Back in the day, I had zero control of my cravings.
+I felt totally helpless around desserts, and there was more than one occasion when I ate too many desserts and physically felt ill afterward.
 Once I started eating something sweet, I wanted more and more of it.
 Nowadays, I can enjoy one or two cookies and not eat the whole batch.
-There’s even been times that I’ve forgotten about baked goods or other delicious things in the house, which would have never happened 18 months ago.
+There’s even been times that I’ve forgotten about baked goods or other delicious things in the house.
+This would have never happened 18 months ago.
 Let’s just say I’ve made great strides!

 If you’re trying to kick a sugar addiction, I hope you found this post helpful.
-Of course, I’m not a doctor or Registered Dietitian, but these things worked for me, so they might work for you, too!
+Of course, I’m not a doctor or Registered Dietitian, but these things worked for me.
+I hope they work for you, too!

 Still looking for some tips and motivation?
 Here’s another blog post that might interest you: Revisiting My Sugar Addiction.